NonsoEchendu/30days-weather-dashboard/README.md

 ## MODIFICATIONS
 - Containerize app using Docker
 - Using Flask, display weather data on a webpage
-- Users can search cities and see results
+- Users can search for cities and see results

 ## Technical Architecture
 - **Language:** Python 3.x